sean-peters-au/climbing-mono/poc/hold-load-cell/README.md

 # Hold Metrics

-This was an initial proof of concept for capturing and visualising load sensor data
+This was an initial proof-of-concept for capturing and visualising load sensor data

 It lets you configure, zero, calibrate and visualise 1D force on N load sensors.